AllenCell/serotiny/docs/cli.rst

    ++trainer.max_epochs=50 \
    ++seed=13

-These commands are ``hydra`` scripts under the hood.
+Note the arguments starting with ``++argument=...``.
+This is the syntax to use when you want to override a config argument coming from your config files.
+You can also use it to add additional arguments which aren't specified in your config files (e.g. ``seed`` is by default not given in the config files).
+The reason behind this initially intimidating syntax is because these commands are ``hydra`` scripts under the hood.
 That means you can use `hydra's overrides syntax <https://hydra.cc/docs/next/advanced/override_grammar/basic/>`_ to change config parameters, as well as leverage any additional hydra functionality
 like: